Emerge-Lab/gpudrive/README.md

 The Environment and Learning Task
 --------------

+[SMALL VIDEO CLIP HERE]

-As shown below, the simulated environment is a 3D environment consisting of two agents and a row of three rooms.
+As shown above, the simulated environment is a 3D environment consisting of two agents and a row of three rooms.
 All agents start in the first room, and must navigate to as many new rooms as possible.
 The agents must step on buttons or push movable blocks over buttons to trigger the opening of doors that lead to new rooms.
 Agents are rewarded based on their progress along the length of the level.

-[SMALL VIDEO CLIP HERE]

-Agents are controlled individually by the policy.
-The observation and action space are summarized below:

-The inputs to the policy are:
+The codebase trains a shared policy that controls agents individually with direct engine inputs rather than pixel observations.
+Agents interact with the simulator as follows:

+Action Space:
+ * Movement amount: Egocentric polar coordinates for the direction and amount to move, translated to XY forces in the physics engine.
+ * Rotation amount: Torque applied to the agent to turn.
+ * Grab: Boolean, true to grab if possible or release if already holding an object.

+Observation Space:
- * TODO: XXXXXXX
+ * Global position.
+ * Position within the current room.
+ * Distance and direction to all the buttons and cubes in the current room (egocentric polar coordinates).
+ * 30 Lidar samples arrayed in a circle around the agent, giving distance to the nearest object along a direction.
+ * Whether the current room's door is open (boolean).
+ * Whether an object is currently grabbed (boolean).
+ * The max distance achieved so far in the level.

-The outputs of the policy (the agents' action space) are:
+ * The number of steps remaining in the episode.
- * TODO: XXXXXXX

-For specific details about the format of observations, refer to exported ECS components, referred to in the [walkthrough section](#simulator-code-walkthrough).
+For specific details about the format of observations, refer to exported ECS components introduced in the [code walkthrough section](#simulator-code-walkthrough-learning-the-madrona-ecs-apis).

 Overall the "full simulator" contains logic for three major concerns:
 * Procedurally generating a random 3D environment for each episode.